yzhang87/CNTK/Documentation/Documents/Codestyle.md

 # CNTK Coding Style

 This page documents the conventions used in the source code of CNTK.
 Please adhere to these conventions when writing new code.
-Follow common sens and break up functions exceeding a reasonable limit (a couple of screen pages), use meaningful names, comment well and keep comments and code in sync, etc.
+Follow common sense and break up functions exceeding a reasonable limit (a couple of screen pages), use meaningful names, comment well and keep comments and code in sync, etc.

 ## Basics: indentation, spacing and braces

 Code is consistently indented using four spaces.
 Tab characters are not allowed anywhere in the code.
-The only exception is makefiles, other build system, or data files where tab characters are syntactically required.
+The only exceptions are Makefiles, other build system, or data files where tab characters are syntactically required.

-The following things are indented:
+The following code blocks are indented:

  * Bodies of control statements: for, if, while, switch, etc.
  * Free statement blocks, i.e. opening and closing braces which do not follow any control statement.
 These